-On August 1st.
-2017 in the evening, 16-17 men (7 minors) walked from Sombor Serbia across the Serbian-Hungarian border between Rastina Serbia and Bacsszentgyörgy, Hungary and continued for about 15 min inside Hungarian territory, before getting caught by Hungarian police officers, at about 10pm.
+On August 1st, 2017 in the evening, 16-17 men (7 minors) walked from Sombor, Serbia across the Serbian-Hungarian border between Rastina, Serbia and Bacsszentgyörgy, Hungary, and continued for about 15 min inside Hungarian territory.
+They were caught by the Hungarian police officers at about 10 pm.
 The police asked the men to sit down, and after a few minutes more officers arrived, so that in total there was about 10-15 Hungarian police officers, with some police dogs.

-The men expressed their intention to seek asylum, and the officers replied that the border was closed and it’s not possible to seek for asylum in Hungary.
-The officers didn’t ask or write down anything or take any fingerprints from the men.
-The officers violently assaulted all men.
+The people-on-the-move expressed their intention to seek asylum, and the officers replied that the border was closed and it was not possible to seek for asylum in Hungary.
+The officers didn’t ask or write down anything or take any fingerprints from the people-on-the-move.
+The officers violently assaulted all of them.
 They released their dogs, and ordered them to attack the men for about 15-45 min.
 Afterwards the legs and hands of the men were full of bleeding wounds and scratches, and they were crying and shouting from pain.
-The interviewee got a 4cm. long wound on his right hand, so that he needed to consult a field doctor the next day for examination and treatment.
+The interviewee got a 4 cm long wound on his right hand, so that he needed to consult a field doctor the next day for examination and treatment.

-Afterwards, when the men tried to defend themselves, the officers started to kick them also.
+Afterwards, when the men tried to defend themselves, the officers started to kick them.
 The officers kicked the interviewee in the side of his chest.
 He had severe pain afterwards, and the chest pain continued so that he needed to consult a doctor again, and go to a hospital for examinations, xrays and treatment.
-He broke some ribs and needed weeks to heal.
+He had some ribs broken and needed weeks to heal.

-Once in a while international police officers (more than 6, in police uniforms) visited the place, and at this time the Hungarian officers would pause the violent treatment of the men.
+Once in a while some international police officers (more than 6, in police uniforms) visited the place.
+At this time the Hungarian officers would pause the violent treatment of the men.
+According to the interviewee’s estimation, they were speaking German or Italian.
 These officers interrogated the men and ordered them to return back to Serbia, politely recommending them to go another way in the future.
 Some Hungarian army personnel were also present.